LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Beginner
 1. Use strong passwords
-2. Encrpyt your computer's hard drive.
+2. Encrpyt your computer's hard drive
 3. Avoid unsecure wifi.
-If it's available, Eduroam is a better option than free wifi/cafe wifi
+If it's available.
+Eduroam is a better option than free wifi/cafe wifi

 #### How to create strong passwords
  * Make your password unique for each of your important accounts.